dilawar/ncbs/handbook/student_handbook.markdown

 # MSc-by-Research

+## Selection
-**Selection:** Students offered a position in the MSc-by-Research programme via the Int-PhD interviews can be appointed on grants funded by external agencies, but cannot be supported from core funds.
+ Students offered a position in the MSc-by-Research programme via the Int-PhD interviews can be appointed on grants funded by external agencies, but cannot be supported from core funds.
 Students already in the Int-PhD programme are not allowed to select this option.

+## Thesis Advisory Committees
-**Thesis Advisory Committees:** A committee consisting of the Thesis Supervisor and two other faculty members should be constituted and should meet at the start of Year 2, before September.
+ A committee consisting of the Thesis
+Supervisor and two other faculty members should be constituted and should meet at the start of Year 2, before September.
 In this meeting, the committee will review the student’s performance in courses and